brianshumate/vaultron/README.md

 && open https://localhost:8200
 ```

+**NOTE**: This script persists the unseal keys and initial root authentication token to a file in the `vault` folder named like `./vault/vault_1500766014.tmp`.
+If this behavior makes you feel some type of way, you're welcome at any time to put Vaultron down and pick up another toy project instead.

 ### Quick Start for Linux or macOS

 Vaultron uses the latest Consul and Vault versions by default, make sure that you have first installed the latest binaries for [Consul](https://releases.hashicorp.com/consul/), [Vault](https://releases.hashicorp.com/vault/), and [Terraform](https://releases.hashicorp.com/terraform/) locally for your OS, and that you have have [Docker](https://docs.docker.com/engine/installation/) installed as well.